phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 }
 ```

-Now we only need a constructor function to make it usable:
+Now we only need a constructor function to make the allocator usable:

 ```rust
 pub fn new(kernel_start: usize, kernel_end: usize,